-The flight time of 9 minutes begins when the competitor's model leaves the start circle with the permission of the flight line director and the judges.
+The flight time of 9 minutes for the preliminary flights and 8 minutes for semi final and final flights begins when the competitor's model leaves the start circle with the permission of the flight line director and the judges.
 If the allotted time expires before a manoeuvre is completed, that manoeuvre and all remaining manoeuvre(s) will be scored zero.